derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-Linux.md

 ## Required Artifacts

 - The following lab requires:
-  - an Oracle-provided VirtualBox or Cloud-hosted Client Image
   - an Oracle Public Cloud account that will be supplied by your instructor, or a Trial Account
   - a [GitHub account](https://github.com/join)
   - a [Docker Hub account](https://hub.docker.com)